heptarch/heptarch.github.io/projects.md

 argued that Kelly's management wasn't a lucky confluence.
 But maybe the lucky confluence was Bell Labs itself, in the technocapital infrastructure that made that balance of freedom and application possible for such a long period.
-You don't get a state-sponsored mandate to a develop a whole new realm of technology every day!
+I mean, you don't get a state-sponsored mandate to a develop a whole new realm of technology every day!